 The American Research Institute of the South Caucasus (ARISC) announces the availability of graduate/postdoctoral fellowships in support of research in the South Caucasus (Armenia, Azerbaijan, and Georgia).
-During their stay in the South Caucasus, the fellow is expected to give an ARISC-sponsored public presentation on a subject related to their research.
+During their stay in the South Caucasus, the fellow is expected to give an ARISC-sponsored presentation on a subject related to their research, which would be open to the public.
 The fellow will acknowledge ARISC in any publication that emerges from the research carried out during the fellowship.
 Funding for this fellowship is provided by ARISC General Funds.

 - Projects in all fields in the social sciences, humanities, and related sciences are eligible.